corrode/corrode.github.io/content/blog/prototyping/index.md

 Start flat, then add structure incrementally as your understanding of the problem grows.

 See also [Matklad's article on large Rust workspaces](https://matklad.github.io/2021/08/22/large-rust-workspaces.html).

+### Start small

+Allow yourself to ignore some of the best practices for production code for a while.

+It's possible, but you need to switch off your inner critic who always wants to write perfect code from the beginning.
+Rust enables you to comfortably defer perfection.
+You can make the rough edges obvious so that you can sort them out later.
+Don't let perfect be the enemy of good.

+One of the biggest mistakes I observe is an engineer's perfectionist instinct to jump on minor details which don't have a broad enough impact to warrant the effort.
+It's better to have a working prototype with a few rough edges than a perfect implementation of a small part of the system.

+Remember: you are exploring!
+Use a coarse brush to paint the landscape first.
+Try to get into a flow state where you can quickly iterate.
+Don't get distracted by the details too early.
+During this phase, it's also fine to throw away a lot failed attempts.

+There's some overlap between prototyping and "[easy Rust](https://www.youtube.com/watch?v=33FG6O3qejM)."

 ## Summary